KeaCluster/dotfiles/README.md

 - NOTE:

-This won't make backups of your previous config.
+This might make a backup of your previous config if it exists, but I would recommend making that on your own.

 - Verify your installation with the script's instructions.

-### Nvim config is separate due to version constraints
+### Neovim config is separate due to version constraints

 ```sh
 nvim_setup.sh